tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 Dude, it was so exciting.
 Notail called Alliance a bunch of cheaters during the coaching scandal and never formally apologized.
 Ceb DM'd Secret's social media manager and cursed him out in French for being mean.
 The brand appears to be slowly pivoting from esports teams to NFT manufacturers.
 It's been a ride.

 Oh the Dota?
 The Dota wasn't that great.
 After a sluggish season 1, MidOne got the boot and ana came back for season 2 under the tag *humblegod.* He proceeded to get so humbled he didn't even finish the season, probably said, "Yeah, I don't need this shit," and retired for realsies this time.
-OG then had to call up Madara to be their fifth in the three-way-hell-in-a-cell tiebreaker just to not get bumped down to lower division.
+OG then had to call up Madara to temporarily be their fifth in the three-way-hell-in-a-cell tiebreaker just to not get bumped down to lower division.

 We in the business simply refer to this as OG getting into "TI form."